How PFAS have been used

 Environment Ministers agreed in November 2016 that all jurisdictions have a critical role to play in developing nationally consistent standards for managing environmental contamination by PFAS.
 Drafting of the plan began at the Environmental Regulators PFAS summit in Melbourne on 4–5 April 2017, hosted by EPA Victoria, on behalf of EPAs Australia and New Zealand, and the Australian Government Department of the Environment and Energy.

 The summit, which attracted more than 100 participants, involved regulators from all Australian jurisdictions and national and international experts on the environmental regulation of PFAS.
-The keynote speeches were webcast live and are available to view here.

 On 8 August 2017, HEPA, through its member jurisdiction websites published a consultation draft of the PFAS NEMP, together with a one-page guide.
 These websites included a call for written submissions, with an optional response template.
 There were over 180 responses, including more than 80 submissions.